 - Think about things you can do during your time at home.
 People who have successfully completed a period of staying at home have kept themselves busy with activities such as cooking, reading, online learning and watching films.

 If you have a scheduled hospital or other medical appointment during this period, talk to your practice or clinic to ensure you continue to receive the care you need and consider whether appointments can be postponed.

 If at any time you do feel unwell, please telephone your GP for advice – don’t visit the GP or your local pharmacist – speak to them over the phone.
 You can also visit NHS 111 online.
 If you feel you may need hospital care, call NHS 111 or in an emergency, dial 999.

-If you need support to stay at home during this time, Knowsley Council can help you.We are working with voluntary, community and faith sector groups, other public sector organisations and businesses to offer support to residents who are self-isolating for an extended period.
+If you need support during this time, Knowsley Council can help you.We are working with voluntary, community and faith sector groups, other public sector organisations and businesses to offer support to residents who are self-isolating for an extended period.
 If you don’t have anyone to help you during this time, you are not alone.

 You can access support by calling the council’s freephone helpline on 0800 073 0043.The line is open Monday – Friday 9am–5pm and Saturday - Sunday 10am–2pm.